smart-data-models/dataModel.PointOfInterest/PointOfInterest/doc/spec.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity type.
-It has to be PointOfInterest'
+      description: Property.
+NGSI Entity type.
+It has to be PointOfInterest
       enum:
         - PointOfInterest
       type: string
       x-ngsi:
         type: Property
     wardId:
-      description: 'Ward ID of the entity corresponding to this observation.'
+      description: Property.
+Ward ID of the entity corresponding to this observation.
       type: string
       x-ngsi:
         type: Property
     zoneId:
-      description: 'Zone ID of the entity corresponding to this observation.'
+      description: Property.
+Zone ID of the entity corresponding to this observation.
       type: string
       x-ngsi:
         type: Property
     zoneName:
-      description: 'Zone name of the entity corresponding to this observation.'
+      description: Property.
+Zone name of the entity corresponding to this observation.
       type: string
       x-ngsi:
         type: Property